Get App

 Frequently Asked Questions (FAQs)

-In 2023, the 8th day of Chaitra Navratri will fall on 16 April 2024, which is Tuesday.
-The day is dedicated to Goddess Mahagauri.
+The 8th day of Chaitra Navratri is dedicated to Goddess Mahagauri.

-2. Which goddess colour is on day 8 of Navaratri?
+2. Which goddess's colour is on day 8 of Navaratri?

-On the 8th day of Navratri individuals must wear red, orange or pink colour outfits.
-Moreover, the subtle shades of these colours would also work.
+On the 8th day of Navratri, individuals must wear red, orange or pink outfits.

 3. What to do on the 8th day of Chaitra Navratri?